gordonbanderson/weboftalent-pagination/README.md

 Render the list of items as you see fit for your website using normal templating code.

-### Pagination
+### Pagination Links
-Simply add this line to include pagination
+Simply add this line to include pagination links (1,2,3... etc) in your template

     <% include Pagination %>